jaemnkm/design-system-2/_components/document.md

     <h5>When to use</h5>
     <ul class="usa-content-list">
       <li>Whenever a document has been uploaded to USAJOBS use this component to reflect the document back to the user.</li>
+      <li>Use the single-select version, which contains a radio button input, when only a single document can be selected from a series of documents (i.e. resume).</li>
+      <li>Use the multi-select version, which contains a checkobx input, when multiple documents can be selected from a series of documents.</li>
       <li>Use the loading animation when the document has been uploaded and the thumbnail is loading into this component.</li>
     </ul>